CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 #### DER.2.1.A7 Establishment of a procedure for the handling of security incidents

 In order for institutions to respond adequately to security incidents, an appropriate incident handling procedure SHOULD be defined.
 The procedures, processes and specifications for the various security incidents SHOULD be clearly regulated and suitably documented.
 The institutional management SHOULD implement and publish the completed procedure.
-The procedure SHOULD be regularly reviewed and updated.
+The procedure SHOULD be checked and updated regularly.

 #### DER.2.1.A8 Structure of organizational structures for handling security incidents
 For dealing with security incidents, suitable organizational structures SHOULD be defined.
 Thus, a security incident team should be set up whose members can be convened according to the nature of the incident.
 Even if the security incident team only meets for a specific security incident, suitable members SHOULD be named in advance and instructed in their tasks.
 The structure of the security incident team SHOULD be updated regularly.